acourt92/away-we-travel-website/README.md

 # away-we-travel-website
 Away We Travel - Static Website Resembling a Travel Blog for CSC 365 (Client-Side Web Development) Project

-Sure!
-Here's an example README file for your Away We Travel website:

 # Away We Travel Website

 This is the repository for the Away We Travel website, created as a final project for CSC 365 - Client Side Web Development.